 Alaska Social Work License Requirements

 In Alaska, a successful applicant should possess at least a BSW from a CSWE-accredited institution.
-Students must complete a number of supervised field hours, though the exact amount depends on the type of license they apply for.
+LCSW applicants must have completed 3,000 hours of supervised clinical experience.

 Alaska Governing Board